Floobits/floobits-sublime/README.md

 # Installation instructions

 * [Create a Floobits account](https://floobits.com/signup/) or [sign in with GitHub](https://floobits.com/login/github/?next=/dash/).
-* If you have [Sublime Package Control](http://wbond.net/sublime_packages/package_control), go to Package Control → Install Package and search for Floobits.
+* If you have [Package Control](https://packagecontrol.io), go to Package Control → Install Package and search for Floobits.
 Select the Floobits package and install it.

 * If you don't have Package Control (or you prefer to install the plugin manually), clone this repository or download and extract [this tarball](https://github.com/Floobits/floobits-sublime/archive/master.zip).
 * Rename the directory to "Floobits".